Circulator: Non-ferrite circulators

-Nonferrite

-Early work on nonferrite circulators includes active circulators using transistors that are non-reciprocal in nature.
+Early work on non-ferrite circulators includes active circulators using transistors that are non-reciprocal in nature.
 In contrast to ferrite circulators which are passive devices, active circulators require power.
 Major issues associated with transistor-based active circulators are the power limitation and the signal-to-noise degradation, which are critical when it is used as a duplexer for sustaining the strong transmit power and clean reception of the signal from the antenna.

 Varactors offer one solution.
 One study employed a structure similar to a time-varying transmission line with the effective nonreciprocity triggered by a one-direction propagating carrier pump.
 This is like an AC-powered active circulator.
 The research claimed to be able to achieve positive gain and low noise for receiving path and broadband nonreciprocity.
 Another study used resonance with nonreciprocity triggered by angular-momentum biasing, which more closely mimics the way that signals passively circulate in a ferrite circulator.

 In 1964, Mohr presented and experimentally demonstrated a circulator based on transmission lines and switches.
 In April, 2016 a research team significantly extended this concept, presenting an integrated circuit circulator based on N-path filter concepts.
 It offers the potential for full-duplex communication (transmitting and receiving at the same time with a single shared antenna over a single frequency).
 The device uses capacitors and a clock and is much smaller than conventional devices.